KLZ-0/pacman-esearch/README.md

 **`esearch <pkgname> [-I|-N]`**

-`-I` Find only packages which are installed
+`--instonly, -I` Find only packages which are installed

-`-N` Find only packages which are NOT installed
+`--notinst, -N` Find only packages which are NOT installed

+`--nocolor, -n` Don't use ANSI codes for colored output

 # WHY?